hilton/hilton.github.com/blog/_posts/2014-08-20-neil-gaiman-rules-for-coding.md

 ![Neil Gaiman](neil-gaiman.jpg)

 The problem with getting programming advice from programmers is none of them are really famous, and hardly any of them can write.
-It’s easier to get good programming advice from someone famous who writes fiction.
+It’s easier to get good programming advice from someone a famous novellist.

 [George Orwell](george-orwell-rules-scala) is not the only writer to give advice to programmers.
 The Guardian’s collection of [Ten rules for writing fiction](http://www.theguardian.com/books/2010/feb/20/ten-rules-for-writing-fiction-part-one), includes a contribution from Neil Gaiman, who is also somewhat famous (two million Twitter followers at the time of writing).

-Gaiman’s eight rules cover several areas of software development, although confusingly he uses the word ‘writing’ when he means ‘coding’.
-Most of these rules require little comment.
+Gaiman’s eight rules cover several areas of software development, although he uses the word ‘writing’ when he means ‘coding’.
+These rules require little comment.

 ## Productivity & agile software development